award

 How Common Are Seat Belt Injuries?

-Seat belt injuries are somewhat common in the United States.
-They are likely to cause serious injury or death across the country.
+Contrary to popular belief, seat belt injuries are somewhat common in the United States.
 According to the National Highway Traffic Safety Administration, more than 3 million people suffer seat belt injuries every year.
 Among those three million people, 40,000 people die from seat belt defects.
-All those people that are intended to minimize injury as much as possible, defects in the seat belt can cause very severe injuries.
+Seat belt defects could be seen in standard cars, trucks, and even buses.

 There are several different types of injuries that are caused by a defective seat belt.
 Different types of injuries include: